1 NAME

 (g) shall perform such other duties as may be assigned to him/her by the President.

-(b) There shall be a General Body Meeting in October/November during Deepavali Day Celebrations to elect the incoming Executive Committee.
+8.2.2 There shall be a General Body Meeting in the last quarter of each calendar year.

-(a) One third of the members of the Association shall constitute a Quorum for a General Body Meeting.
+8.3.1 One third of the total adult members of the Association shall constitute a Quorum for a General Body Meeting.

-(b) A majority shall constitute a Quorum for the Executive Committee Meetings.
+8.3.2 A minimum of 5 members shall constitute a Quorum for the Executive Committee Meetings.

-A simple majority of members present is required for the passage of any resolution in Executive Committee or General Body Meetings.
+8.4.1 A simple majority of members present in the quorum is required for the passage of any resolution in Executive Committee, Board of Trustees and General Body Meetings.

 9.1 Dissolution.
 The Association can be dissolved by a four-fifths vote of the Members present at a General Body Meeting.